 If you feel like it’s illogical for coffee to make you tired and sleepy, you’re not alone.
 In fact, we’re inclined to guess that most people would arrive at this very conclusion.

-Turns out, there are quite a few potential reasons as to why coffee makes you sleepy.
+It turns out there are quite a few potential reasons why coffee makes you sleepy.
 Let’s explore them!

 Adenosine Hit